mebauer/building-elevation-subgrade-nyc/README.md

 ![successfully-measured](figures/successfully-measured.png)

 # 1. Introduction
-On September 20, 2023, NYC's Department of City Planning (DCP) released a press release with the opening line, "City Planning Releases Most Comprehensive Data Set Ever on NYC Building Elevations, Flood Risk."
-I couldn't wait to get my hands dirty and learn more about this dataset.
-Spoiler alert: this is in fact an incredible dataset.
+On September 20, 2023, the NYC Department of City Planning (DCP) unveiled the Building Elevation and Subgrade (BES) dataset, lauded as a groundbreaking resource for understanding NYC building elevations and flood risk assessment.
+This dataset meticulously catalogues building floor elevations and subgrade spaces, pivotal for evaluating flood vulnerability and insurance implications under programs such as the National Flood Insurance Program (NFIP).

-The Building Elevation and Subgrade (BES) dataset contains building centroids of Department of Buildings' Building Footprint dataset, and each record contains a grade and first floor measurement for each building (recorded as feet above sea-level in the NADV88 vertical datum) and indicates if subgrade space exists.
+Inspired by the dataset's potential, this project aims to conduct a comprehensive evaluation of the NYC Building Elevation and Subgrade Dataset.
+Prior to formulating conclusions or strategies for its utilization, it is crucial to gain a nuanced understanding of its intricacies, limitations, and uncertainties.

 I argue for a five step approach to evaluating and learning more about NYC’s Building Elevation and Subgrade Dataset.
 These steps include:
-- 1. Preview Metadata: Examine the shape, counts, columns, data types and null constraints
+1. Preview Metadata: Examine the shape, counts, columns, data types and null constraints
-- 2. Data Coverage: Calculate percentage null of whole dataset, as well as by different groups (e.g. neighborhood)
+2. Data Coverage: Calculate percentage null of whole dataset, as well as by different groups (e.g. neighborhood)
-- 3. Summary Statistics and Visualize: Calculate statistics like min, max, mean, median of key features
+3. Summary Statistics and Visualize: Calculate statistics like min, max, mean, median of key features
-- 4. Groundtruth: Compare values against another best available dataset
+4. Groundtruth: Compare values against another best available dataset
-- 5. Feature Importance and Generalization: Identify features that contribute most to the model and to learn more about a target feature
+5. Feature Importance and Generalization: Identify features that contribute most to the model and to learn more about a target feature

-You can explore the notebooks in the Notebooks section.
+For more information, please see the [data dictionary](https://github.com/mebauer/building-elevation-subgrade-nyc/blob/main/Building_Elevation_and_Subgrade-Data_Dictionary.xlsx) and the [data guidance](https://github.com/mebauer/building-elevation-subgrade-nyc/blob/main/Building%20Elevation%20and%20Subgrade%20Dataset%20Guidance.pdf) files.

 # 2. Notebooks